microsoft/vscode-docs/docs/java/java-editing.md

 Area: java
 TOCTitle: Working with source code
 ContentId: 843e139a-9e3c-4b4f-95d1-32a9a7480e8e
-PageTitle: Working with Java Source Code in Visual Studio Code
+PageTitle: Working with Java source code in Visual Studio Code
 DateApproved: 6/17/2019
 MetaDescription: Editing Java in Visual Studio Code with IntelliSense, Refactoring and Formatting.
 ---
-# Working with Java Source Code in Visual Studio Code
+# Working with Java source code

 Visual Studio Code is a source code editor first and foremost with rich editing [features](/docs/editor/codebasics.md).
 In this document, we will go through a few Java-specific features, which are helpful when working with Java.